GrahamDumpleton-abandoned/mod_wsgi-docs/where-to-get-help.rst

   http://www.catb.org/esr/faqs/smart-questions.html

-This will help you to ensure you have exhausted all possibilities as to where to find information and try and solve the problem yourself, as well as assist you in framing your question the best way so as to get the best response possible.
+This will help you to ensure you have exhausted all possibilities as to where to find information and for trying to solve the problem yourself, as well as assist you in framing your question the best way so as to get the best response possible.
 Remember that people on the mailing list are volunteering their time to help and don't get paid for answering questions.
 Thus, it is in your interest not to annoy them too much.